tscholze/kotlin-kmm-kennzeichner/README.md

 ### Instruments
 - [ ] Check how's the memory consumption
 - [ ] Check if there is no memory leakage

-## Keep in mind
-This app is purely build for having fun!
-All features have room for improvements or could be done more elegant.
-This app was and will be never meant to run in production-like environments.
-Learning is fun!

 ## Authors
 Just me, [Tobi]([https://tscholze.github.io).